snowflakemake/SpotifyScheduler/README.md

 - Python 3.9 or newer.
 - The [`spotipy`](https://spotipy.readthedocs.io) package (install with `pip install -r requirements.txt`).
 - A Spotify Premium account and a registered application on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+- For `--system-schedule`: the platform's scheduler tools must be available (Task Scheduler / `schtasks.exe` on Windows, `at` on Linux).

 Set the following environment variables before running the script: